nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 There are many VPN providers out there.
 Some better than others.
 Following advice from a current user, I chose https://www.privateinternetaccess.com/ which charges $3.33 per month if you buy a whole year subscription.
 The installation instructions are similar for most VPNs as they all implement the OpenVPN suite of virtual private network (VPN) techniques.
 Once you sign up to your preferred VPN service, they will issue you a userId and a password.
 They will also give you access to special files (with ovpn extension) which can access specific servers located in different geographical areas.

-To install VPN in the RPI, open a terminal and do the following:
+To install and run VPN in the RPI3, open a terminal and do the following:

 * sudo apt-get update
 * sudo apt-get install openvpn